FraPochetti/visual-llms/README.md

 - Imagen 4 is the default and should work out of the box
 - If you get errors, verify your Replicate API key is valid
 - Try switching to Nano Banana model if Imagen 4 has issues
-- Image editing always uses Nano Banana (works reliably)
+- Image editing defaults to Nano Banana but you can switch to Qwen Image Edit Plus, SeedEdit 3.0, or Seedream 4 if you need different strengths
 - Check Replicate dashboard for model availability

 ### Server won't start